igordot/sns/usage.md

 ## Detailed description for new users

-Add git to the environment (git is not available on BigPurple by default).
+Add git to the environment (git is not available on UltraViolet/BigPurple by default).

 ```
 module add git
 ```

 Navigate to a clean new project directory.
 This is where all the results will end up.

 ```
 cd <project_dir>